UPDATE: Abusive Former BF From Lodi Charged With Murdering Leonia Woman In Her Home

+There had been several assaults by Andre J. Daniels, 39, of Lodi before her current boyfriend found Alicia Arnone, 35, dead at the top of her stairs on Saturday, March 26, a complaint on file in Superior Court in Hackensack says.

+"More specifically, a final restraining order was issued (in 2021), which prevented any contact between [Daniels and Arnone]," Bergen County Prosecutor's Detective Jakub Glebocki wrote.

-Alicia Arnone of Leonia did all she could to create a safe and secure new life for herself after years of domestic abuse.
+Arnone did all she could to create a safe and secure new life apart from Daniels, a violent career criminal originally from Englewood with whom she had her 13-year-old daughter, loved ones said.

-She obtained restraining orders only to see them violated, had gastric surgery and began wearing wigs.
+She obtained temporary -- and then permanent -- restraining orders only to see them violated, had gastric surgery and began wearing wigs.
 Earlier this year, she got a new job at BJ's Wholesale Club.

 Better days, she hoped, were ahead.

-Responding officers found Arnone "face down in a pool of blood at the top of the stairs," a criminal complaint on file in Superior Court in Hackensack says.
+Responding officers found Arnone "face down in a pool of blood at the top of the stairs," it says.
 "A knife was located near her head."

-She'd been stabbed with a knife in the head and neck, the complaint says.
+She'd been stabbed with a knife in the head and neck, Glebocki said.

 Arnone, who'd attended Palisades Park Junior-Senior High School decades ago, was pronounced dead at the scene by paramedics at 10:23 a.m.

-Note: UPDATE: A Lodi man charged with stabbing his former girlfriend to death in her Leonia garden apartment ignored a final restraining order she'd obtained after "multiple" incidents of domestic violence, authorities confirmed.